Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 For payment they accept: cash, OVO, go-pay and BCA debit card.
 They are not able to accept credit card or debit card other than BCA yet (confirmation required).

-Another important fact, the toilet is squeaky clean.
+Another important facts, the toilet is squeaky clean and they offer public wi-fi.

 <b style="color:#50A14F">Side-note</b>: If you ever happen to meet one of the co-founders, Sumi, have a chat.
 You should go ahead and ask for his recommendation or maybe just talk about coffee.